Nick Pratto Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- Skubal gets the start for the Tigers, his 15th of the season.
-He is 7-3 with a 2.95 ERA and 94 strikeouts in 76 1/3 innings pitched.
+- The Tigers are sending Gipson-Long (1-0) out to make his fourth start of the season.
+He is 1-0 with a 2.40 ERA and 20 strikeouts through 15 2/3 innings pitched.

-- His most recent time out came on Friday against the Oakland Athletics, when the left-hander went seven scoreless innings while allowing two hits.
+- The righty last pitched on Saturday against the Oakland Athletics, when he tossed five innings, allowing one earned run while giving up four hits.

-- The 26-year-old has put together a 2.95 ERA and 11.1 strikeouts per nine innings in 14 games this season, while allowing a batting average of .201 to opposing hitters.
+- The 25-year-old has an ERA of 2.40, with 12 strikeouts per nine innings, in three games this season.
+Opponents have a .185 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.